Daniil Andreyev: Biography

 Like many of his contemporaries, the boy Daniil had a pronounced literary bent; he began writing poetry and prose in early childhood.
 He graduated from high school but could not attend university because of his "non-proletarian" background.
 Supporting himself as a graphic artist, he wrote in his spare time.

 Daniil Andreyev was conscripted into the Red Army in 1942.
 He served as a non-combatant, and during the Siege of Leningrad of 1941-1944 helped to transport supplies across Lake Ladoga.
-After World War II Andreev returned to civilian life, but the Soviet authorities arrested him in April 1947, charged him with anti-Soviet propaganda and preparations to assassinate Joseph Stalin, and sentenced him to 25 years of imprisonment.
+After World War II Andreyev returned to civilian life, but the Soviet authorities arrested him in April 1947, charged him with anti-Soviet propaganda and preparations to assassinate Joseph Stalin, and sentenced him to 25 years of imprisonment.
 He suffered a heart attack in prison in 1954, the first manifestation of the heart condition that would eventually cause his death.
 In the same year his sentence was reduced to 10 years.
-He was released on April 22, 1957, already terminally ill.
-He was officially rehabilitated on July 11, 1957.
+He was released on 22 April 1957, already terminally ill.
+He was officially rehabilitated on 11 July 1957.